dylbinthedev/dylbinthedev.github.io/README.md

 ## Requirements
 - Requires a jailbroken iPhone, iPad, iPod touch, Apple TV
 - Package Manager: Cydia, Sileo, Installer, Zebra, nitoTV
-- Supports iOS and tvOS
+- A device running iOS/iPadOS or tvOS

 ## Designed with modern package managers in mind.
 - This repo is made especially for modern package managers like Sileo, Installer and Zebra, but it still supports Cydia.